piclas-framework/piclas/docs/documentation/userguide/features-and-models/BC-particle-solver.md

 |  `reflective`  | Allows the definition of specular and diffuse reflection, Section {ref}`sec:particle-boundary-conditions-reflective` |
 | `rot_periodic` | Allows the definition of rotational periodicity, Section {ref}`sec:particle-boundary-conditions-rotBC`               |

-For `rot_periodic` exactly two corresponding boundaries must be defined.
-Every particle crossing one of these boundaries will be inserted at the corresponding other boundary that is rotationally shifted.

 (sec:particle-boundary-conditions-reflective)=
 ## Reflective Wall